Reny8/Capstone/README.md

 As a Team Member, I want to be able see only tasks I am assigned to, mark a task completed, and add notes to that task

+As a Project Manager, I want to be able to print my current projects completion charts and current projects